Key takeaways

 - Open-source clone of Ramp's internal 'Inspect' background coding tool

-- Uses Modal for cloud sandboxes and OpenCode as the coding agent runtime
+- Uses Modal or Daytona for cloud sandboxes and OpenCode as the agent runtime, with Anthropic, OpenAI, and OpenCode Zen models

 - Single-tenant only — designed for internal team use, not multi-tenant SaaS